Offering evening, weekend, online,

 This practitioner-focused program prepares clinical mental health counselors with comprehensive knowledge, skills, and real-world experience for successfully providing therapeutic services for individuals, groups, and families in a broad range of community and clinical settings.
 The need for clinical mental health counselors is projected to increase by 37% over the next decade.
 Our graduates are well trained to meet that need as counselors in both the public and private sectors—in private practice or with social service agencies, behavioral health care organizations, hospitals, employee assistance programs, substance abuse treatment centers, and other organizations.

 Our distinctive program provides traditional graduate training in clinical mental health counseling—with a unique emphasis on education and training in socially responsible practice.
 This means our students and faculty embrace a broad range of perspectives and theoretical approaches.
 They work to build and maintain bridges across social, economic, cultural, racial, and political systems through practice.
 They empower others to identify and address shared problems, and foster the development of social equality, justice, and respect through compassionate action.
+Click here to read our program mission and program outcomes.

 We provide an immersive learning experience with a diverse faculty.
 Professors are practicing clinicians as well as scholars and researchers.
 Learning takes place in small, intimate classes, and through the exceptional practical training opportunities we offer.